 The Kings County Sheriff's Office K-9 Unit frequently provides demonstrations to the public.
 These demonstrations showcase many of the units' capabilities.
 Each year the K-9 Unit puts on these demonstrations, which are usually done for schools, community organizations and special events.

-Each dog costs approximately $10,000.
-The equipment, training class, travel and other items needed to support the dog during the initial 8 week training school costs an additional $14,000.
+Each dog costs approximately $20,000 which includes the dog and an 8 week training class.
+The equipment, travel and other items needed to support the dog during the initial 8 week training school costs an additional $10,000 or more.
 The citizens of Kings County have donated the bulk of the money used to purchase the dogs and equipment.
 The Sheriff's Posse and its members also lend financial support each year.
-If you would like to make a donation to the Kings County Sheriff's Office K9 Team donations can be made by contacting the Sheriff's Office at (559) 582-3211 Ext.
-2790.
+If you would like to make a donation to the Kings County Sheriff's Office K-9 Team donations can be made by contacting the Sheriff's Office at (559) 852-2790.